Skip to main content

 About Act 143

-Act 143 of 2018 expands opportunities for farmers to diversify operations through on-farm sales of agricultural products as well as educational, recreational, or social events.
-These accessory on-farm activities can help to increase revenue and improve farm viability.
+Act 143 of 2018 (24 V.S.A. § 4412 (11)) expanded opportunities for farmers to diversify operations through on-farm sales of agricultural products or by hosting educational, recreational, or social events that feature agricultural practices or qualifying products.
+These accessory on-farm activities can help increase revenue, improve farm viability, promote agritourism, and spur economic development.

-The law creates a statewide municipal land use category called accessory on-farm business (AOFB) and limits municipal land use regulation of an AOFB.
-Municipal land use regulation of AOFBs are limited to site plan review and the application of performance standards.
-In other words, a municipality cannot prohibit a farm from having an AOFB; however, the farm must meet municipal requirements that are in place for any other business in the municipality such as operating hours, building setbacks, curb cuts, etc.
+The law created a statewide municipal land use category called accessory on-farm business (AOFB) and restricted how municipalities could apply zoning regulations to AOFBs.
+Specifically, municipal land use regulation of AOFBs is limited to site plan review and the application of performance standards.
+In other words, a municipality cannot prohibit a farm from having an AOFB; however, municipalities may require AOFBs to meet municipal requirements in place for other businesses, such as operating hours, building setbacks, curb cuts, etc.

-As part of Act 182 enacted in 2022, the Legislature directed the Natural Resources Board to issue a report with recommendations on how Act 250 jurisdiction should apply to agricultural businesses, including accessory on-farm business.
-The Agency of Agriculture supported this work, including surveying towns and farmers, conducting stakeholder sessions, and supporting a final report to the Legislature, due in January 2023.
+As part of Act 182 enacted in 2022, the Legislature directed the Natural Resources Board to issue a report with recommendations for how Act 250 jurisdiction should apply to agricultural businesses, including accessory on-farm businesses.
+The Agency of Agriculture supported this work, including surveying towns and farmers, conducting stakeholder sessions, and supporting a final report to the Legislature submitted in January 2023.
 Read the Natural Resources Board's report.

 AOFB Definition

-AOFB means activity located on, and accessory to, a farm regulated by the Agency of Agriculture, Food & Markets under the Required Agricultural Practices (RAP) rules, that includes one or both of the following:
+AOFB means activity located on a farm regulated by the Vermont Agency of Agriculture, Food & Markets (VAAFM) under the Required Agricultural Practices Rule (RAPs), that includes one or both of the following:

 • Educational, recreational, or social events that feature agricultural practices or qualifying products, or both.
 Such events may include tours of the farm, farm stays, tastings and meals featuring qualifying products, and classes or exhibits in the preparation, processing, or harvesting of qualifying products.